robertmartin8/ReasonableDeviations/_posts/2017-12-28-learning-ml.md

 <img src="{{ site.imageurl }}/mt_stupid.png" style="width:400px;"/>
 </center>

 Fast forward to the present day -- I'm just about escaping the local minimum on the other side.
-Although I definitely wouldn't claim anything close to mastery of the subject, a few months ago I took a step back to look at my progress and realised that I was definitely not a beginner any longer: I had built a couple of extensive projects, created some educational resources, and even written a journal article (unpublished as of now) applying ML.
+Although I definitely wouldn't claim anything close to mastery of the subject, a few months ago I took a step back to look at my progress and realised that I was definitely not a beginner any longer: I had built a couple of extensive projects, created some educational resources, and started applying machine learning models to my professional work.
 I therefore think that I am in a reasonable place to share the mistakes I made when learning ML, so that other people don't have to make them!

 It is worth noting that two years is a very long time; I was far too occupied (with the army, among other things) to commit fully to machine learning, but I think that most people could achieve near-mastery in 6 months if they so pleased.